AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

     * For Cypress, use the sample code from the [AEM Test Samples repository](https://github.com/adobe/aem-test-samples/tree/aem-cloud/ui-cypress).

-    * For JavaScript and WDIO, use the sample code which is automatically generated in the `ui.tests` folder of your Cloud Manager repository.
+    * For JavaScript and WDIO, use the sample code that is automatically generated in the `ui.tests` folder of your Cloud Manager repository.

       >[!NOTE]
       >